starkoracles/Aero/README.md

 ## Roadmap

-* Add FRI verification
+* Add FRI remainder verification
-* Resolve code TODO - Trace queries 4 -> 54
-* Add AIR verification
+* Add AIR verification - Use AirScript to generate constraints in Cairo
 * Enable extension field for security
+* Eliminate hard-coded parameters
 * Deploy on Starknet

+## Changelog
+* Modify ZeroSync to match Miden's trace layout
+* Change all field operations to goldilocks (this can be configured to be any field smaller than Cairo's field)
+* Change Winterfell to work with blake2s (match Cairo's implementation)
+* Remove ZeroSync dependencies that require Python<>Rust integration

 ## Acknowledgements